-CISM shall have In-Competition Testing authority for its Events at Event Venues, in addition to Out-of-Competition Testing authority over all Athletes entered in one of its future Events or who have otherwise been made subject to the Testing authority of CISM for a future Event.
-At the request of CISM, any Testing during the Event Period outside of the Event Venues shall be coordinated with CISM.

-21 [Comment to Article 4.4.6.1: For example, the CAS Ad Hoc Division or a similar body may act as the independent appeal body for particular Events, or WADA may agree to perform that function.
-If neither CAS nor WADA are performing that function, WADA retains the right (but not the obligation) to review the TUE decisions made in connection with the Event at any time, in accordance with Article 4.4.6 of the Code.]
+- 5.2.1 CISM shall have In-Competition Testing authority for its Events at Event Venues, in addition to Out-of-Competition Testing authority over all Athletes entered in one of its future Events or who have otherwise been made subject to the Testing authority of CISM for a future Event.
+At the request of CISM, any Testing during the Event Period outside of the Event Venues shall be coordinated with CISM. - 5.2.2 CISM may require any Athlete over whom it has Testing authority to provide a Sample at any time and at any place.23 - 5.2.3 If CISM delegates or contracts any part of Testing to a National Anti-Doping Organization directly, that National Anti-Doping Organization may collect additional Samples or direct the laboratory to perform additional types of analysis retains the right (but not the obligation) to review the TUE decisions made in connection with the Event at any time, in accordance with Article 4.4.6 of the Code.]